obrien-lab-psu/Failure-to-Form_Native_Entanglements/Native_Entanglements_in_PDBs/README.md

 There is a standalone example for experimentally derived structures located [here](examples/AF/).

 ## Clustering raw entanglements to representative entanglements
-For each protein structure there are many degenerate entanglements and therefore we seek to derive a set of unique representative entanglements through a clustering algorithm we divised in [PATH TO VIRAJ PAPER].
+For each protein structure there are many degenerate entanglements and therefore we seek to derive a set of unique representative entanglements through a clustering algorithm we divised in [[4]](#4).
 In a high level description this algorithm has three main steps:
 1. Cluster together loops that share the same crosings identified by topoly and choose the smallest loop to be the representative loop of each subcluster.
 2. Then merge subclusters based on meeting three criteria.
     - the crossings between the two sets of entanglements is spatially close. (the details of this are complex and denoted in the cited paper)
     - loops overlap to any extent.
     - no crossing from either entanglement consideredis within the loops of another in the cluster.
 3. Finally subclusters are merged based on whether the distance between their representative native contacts and crossings is less than a treshold defined by examining handcurated sets of entanglements.
-See the cited paper for much more detail regarding this algorithm.

 The script used to cluster the raw entangleents is [clustering.py](src/data/clustering.py).